shoch77/task1WEB-WEEK2-/README.md

 Click the respective buttons to send commands to your robot.
 The command history will display recent commands sent to the robot.

 <img src= https://github.com/user-attachments/assets/0d3ba542-7ac9-4275-a582-582f5b28ba6f width=80%>

-## Contributing
-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your changes.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.